Pre-Health Undergraduate Program (PUP)

 - Can I take vacation or time off during the program?

-No, students are expected to attend ALL lectures and small group sessions on Wednesdays and Mondays from August 1–22, from 9:00 AM–Noon.
-In addition to the course, all students are required to attend the Orientation Meeting and the Medical Literature Search Course on July 25 and July 30, as well as two group meetings led by UCSF faculty in August (dates/times TBA).
+No, students are expected to attend ALL lectures and small group sessions on Mondays and Wednesdays from August 4–27, from 9:00 AM–Noon.
+In addition to the course, all students are required to attend the Orientation Meeting and the Medical Literature Search Course on July 28 and July 30, as well as two group meetings led by UCSF faculty in August.